 Then, you will return to your hotel where the evening is yours.

-After lunch, you have free time to do as you please and see more of St Petersburg at your leisure.
+In the afternoon, you have free time to do as you please and see more of St Petersburg at your leisure.

-Day 7 - Free time and Departure
+Day 7 - Free time and departure

 If leaving is just too difficult for you, which it is for many of our customers, Real Russia can extend your time and arrange more thrilling excursions for you (at an additional cost).